Mirzipan/Homm3_BG_Database/docs/units/wyverns.md

 | Abilities | :unit_attack: Place 1 faction cube on the target.
 At the beginning of its every activation, remove it to inflict 1 :damage:. | :unit_attack: Place 2 faction cubes on the target.
 At the beginning of its every activation, remove 1 of them to inflict 1 :damage:. | :unit_attack: After the attack, roll 1 [Attack die](../dice.md#attack-die).
 On a "0" result, deal 1 :damage: to the target unit. |

+## Notes

+- **Few, Pack** - Enemy units, that were attacked by the Wyverns, receive damage on each activation, as long as there is at least one faction cube on them.
+- **Few, Pack** - If [Trolls](trolls.md) or [Wraiths](wraiths.md) were attacked by the Wyverns, both the damage and the healing take place simultaneously.
+This means [Trolls](trolls.md) only remove up to 2 :damage:.
+Nothing happens for faction (Few, Pack) [Wraiths](wraiths.md), and their Neutral variant removes up to 1 :damage:.

 ## Comes With

 - [Fortress Expansion](../content/fortress_expansion.md)